RobertDeBiro/Cpp_Programs/Cpp_syntax_and_practice/18.The_Standard_Template_Library/STL_Containers/Sequence_Containers/List/Readme.md

    insertion and removal of elements from **anywhere in the container**
  - fast random access is not supported (element is accessed with O(n))
  - it is implemented as a doubly-linked list
+ - it is not possible to use some stl algorithms on list objects
+    - therefore list implements its own operations, such as reverse and sort

  - time complexity:
     - Random access - complex O(n)